NIST Smart Grid and Cyber-Physical Systems Newsletter

 The Global City Teams Challenge, which is open to all, encourages partnerships between cities and other communities, on the one hand, with our best and brightest innovators on the other hand.
 At the recent workshop, 16 new teams were formed to work on topics ranging from air quality, street lighting, and shortened emergency response times to privacy, utility infrastructure, and energy efficiency.
 Over the next year, these teams—and others that will be formed in the coming weeks—will demonstrate technology and interoperability standards that reduce the time and costs of smart cities initiatives, smoothing the way for others in the future.

 The live webcast of the workshop attracted virtual attendees from around the world.
-A copy of that webcast is available online.
 For more information on participating in the Challenge and to receive updates, please visit the Global City Teams Challenge website hosted by U.S. Ignite.

 On August 11-12, NIST hosted the first face-to-face meeting of the Cyber-Physical Systems Public Working Group (CPS PWG).
 The group was formed earlier this year to bring together experts to help define and shape key aspects of CPS in order to accelerate its development and implementation within multiple sectors of our economy.